Skip to main content

 #

-• Cassava: In Paraguay, you can find it almost everywhere.
-Outside South America, you often find Cassava as mandioca or yuca in Asian stores or well-stocked supermarkets, fresh or frozen.
+• Mandioca: It is available almost everywhere in Paraguay.
+Outside South America, you can often find cassava under the names yuca or cassava in Asian grocery stores or well-stocked supermarkets, either fresh or frozen.

-• Beef: Fresh ground beef is practical.
-Cooked and finely shredded beef gives the recipe a more classic feel.
+• Beef: Fresh ground beef is convenient.
+Beef cooked until tender and then finely shredded is a more traditional option.

 • Gluten-free: Mandioca is naturally gluten-free.
-Replace the all-purpose flour for coating the patties with cornmeal (harina de maíz), cassava starch (almidón) or rice flour.
-Also check that your spice mixes are gluten-free.
+Replace the wheat flour used for coating with cornmeal (harina de maíz), cassava starch (almidón), or rice flour.
+Also check that any spice blends are labeled gluten-free.

 #